apache/causeway-site/content/contributors/recreating-an-archetype.md

 Now we can create the archetype:

     mvn archetype:create-from-project
-    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n quickstart -v 1.2.3
+    groovy ../../../scripts/updateGeneratedArchetypeSources.groovy -n simpleapp -v 1.2.3

 where:

-- `quickstart` is the name of the source application, and
+- `simpleapp` is the name of the source application, and
 - `1.2.3` is the version of isis core that is to be the parent of the generated archetype.

 ### Test the archetype